anand193/California-House-Price-Prediction-using-ML/README.md

-# California-House-Price-Prediction-using-Machine-Learning
-Predicting California house prices using ML.
-Includes data preprocessing, EDA, feature engineering, and regression models (K-Nearest Neighbors (KNN) regression, Random Forest, etc.) with performance evaluation and visualizations to explore key factors affecting housing prices.

 🏡 California House Price Prediction (KNN)
-📌 Project Overview
+Overview

 This project predicts house prices in California using K-Nearest Neighbors (KNN) regression.
-It includes Exploratory Data Analysis (EDA), data preprocessing, feature engineering, and model building to analyze the factors influencing housing prices.
+It aims to analyze the factors influencing housing prices and provide accurate predictions using machine learning techniques.

-📂 Dataset
+Dataset

-Source: California Housing Dataset (commonly used in regression problems)

-Features include:
+The dataset is publicly available and contains California housing data with the following key columns:

-Median income
+median_income: Median income of households in the area

-Housing median age

-Average rooms

-Population

-Latitude & Longitude

-Median house value (target)
+housing_median_age: Median age of the houses

+total_rooms: Total number of rooms

+population: Total population of the block

+latitude: Latitude coordinate of the house

+longitude: Longitude coordinate of the house

+median_house_value: Target variable representing house price

+Objectives

+Predict median house values in California

+Identify key features influencing house prices

+Perform exploratory data analysis (EDA) to understand trends and patterns

+Build and evaluate a KNN regression model for price prediction

-⚙️ Approach
+Approach

-Data Preprocessing
+Data Cleaning & Preprocessing

-Handling missing values
+Handle missing values and duplicates

 Feature scaling and transformation

-Splitting data into train & test sets
+Split dataset into training and testing sets

 Exploratory Data Analysis (EDA)

+Visualize distributions of features

 Correlation analysis

 Feature vs. target visualizations

-Outlier detection

-Model Building
+Detect and handle outliers

+Modeling

-Implemented K-Nearest Neighbors (KNN) regression
+Implement K-Nearest Neighbors (KNN) regression

+Hyperparameter tuning using GridSearchCV

-Model Evaluation
+Evaluation

-Metrics: RMSE, MAE, R² Score
+Metrics used: RMSE, MAE, R² score

-Comparison of predictions vs. actual values
+Compare predicted vs. actual house prices

+Tools & Libraries

+Python

+Pandas, NumPy

+Matplotlib, Seaborn

+Scikit-learn

-📊 Results
+Results

-KNN regression successfully predicted housing prices with competitive accuracy.
+KNN regression provided competitive accuracy in predicting housing prices

-Income and location were found to be the strongest predictors of house prices.
+Median income and location were the most influential features

+Future Work

+Experiment with advanced regression models like Random Forest or XGBoost

+Deploy the model using Flask or Streamlit

+Build interactive dashboards for visual exploration of housing data